 An SBA question has three parts: a scenario, a question and five answer options.

-For this type of question the candidate must select the single best answer from the five options.
+For this type of question, select the single best answer from the five options.
 Each question has one best answer, but there may be other answers that are plausible but are not the best answer – these are, therefore, incorrect.

 Extended matching questions

-An example of an extended matching question is below - click to view full-size.
+Here is an example of an extended matching question (EMQ):

 An EMQ has four parts: a theme, a list of answer options, an instruction and a number of scenarios.

-Candidates should choose the best option from the list provided.
-Between 6 and 12 options will be provided.
+For this type of question, choose the best option from the list provided.
 Each option may be used once, more than once or not at all.
-Typically between two and five questions will be grouped together.
-This is an example of an extended matching question: